1. Purpose of the Policy

-This policy forms part of the Trading 212 UK Ltd. and Trading 212 Ltd. Client Agreements.
+This policy forms part of the Trading 212 UK Ltd. Client Agreement.

 Execution Venue means a Regulated Market, an MTF, an OTF, a Systematic Internaliser, or a market maker or other liquidity provider or an entity that performs a similar function in a third country to the function performed by any of the foregoing.

 Market hours means the time span of trading on the financial markets as indicated on the website www.trading212.com During those market hours, the Client shall have the right to place orders for execution for those Financial Instruments whose exchanges are open for trading.

 Multilateral Trading Facility (MTF) means a multilateral system, operated by an investment firm or a market operator, which brings together multiple third-party buying and selling interests in Financial Instruments – in the system and in accordance with non-discretionary rules in a way that results in a contract in accordance with the provisions of MiFID II.